-For each table and sequence belonging to the group, the displayed table shows the characteristics configured into the emaj\group\def table, as well as the disk space used by the log table and its index.
+For each table belonging to the group, the displayed sheet shows its E-Maj characteristics, as well as the disk space used by its log table and index.

-33.7 Schemas and tables groups configuration
+34.7 Schemas and tables groups configuration

 The "Schemas" tab displays the list of schemas contained in the database.